Lumbar puncture

 Your doctor will give you information about the procedure and ask you to sign a consent form.
 This is a good time to ask any questions you may have.

-A staff member asks you to take off your upper clothing and put on a hospital gown.
+A staff member asks you to take off your upper clothing and you put on a hospital gown.

-You usually lie on your side with your knees tucked up into your chest.
-It's important to stay as still as you can during the test, so make sure you are comfortable before it starts.
+It's important to stay as still as you can during the test, so the person doing the test makes sure you are comfortable before it starts.

 The doctor or nurse drapes some sterile covers over you.
 Then they clean the area with antiseptic fluid, which can feel cold.